tsaid2/AiBfScatter/README.md

 # AiBfScatter

 like Ai5, This algorithm is based on Ai Pogrammer: an Ai developed in C# by Kory Becker using Genetic Algorithms to generate brainfuck code.
-See her Github repository which refers to the Becker's article: https://github.com/primaryobjects/AI-Programmer.
+See the Github repository which refers to the Becker's article: https://github.com/primaryobjects/AI-Programmer.

 AiBfScatter uses in its core a Scatter Search Algorithm (SSA) whereas Ai5 and Ai Programmer uses a Genetic one.
 We don't extend brainfuck language to the extended-III Brainfuck.